Nereuxofficial/rust-template/README.md

 # cargo-generate-ggez
 My template for all my rust projects.
-It uses [cargo-generate](
+It uses [cargo-generate](https://github.com/cargo-generate/cargo-generate) to create a new project.

 # Help